vsrinivas/fuchsia/bin/ui/src/launch/README.md

 which expose a ViewProvider.

-Launch starts the specified application, requests its ViewProvider service, creates a view, then asks the Launcher from the environment to display the application.
+Launch starts the specified application, requests its ViewProvider service, creates a view, then asks the Presenter from the environment to display the application.

 This tool is primarily intended as scaffolding for running Mozart